-Price and volume are two of the most basic but very essential indicators in technical analysis to predict price movement.
+Price and volume are two of the most basic but essential indicators in technical analysis used to predict price movement.

-To take care of price and volume data, you may use Money Flow Index (MFI).
+To take care of price and volume data, you may use the Money Flow Index (MFI).

-Money Flow Index is a momentum oscillator which identifies the momentum of outflow and inflow of money of a stock over a given time period.
+The money Flow Index is a momentum oscillator that identifies the momentum of a stock’s outflow and inflow of money over a given time period.

-It is one of the popular technical tools found in the most trading platform.
+It is one of the most popular technical tools found on most trading platforms.

 Calculation